futurepaul/bdk-cli-tutorial/README.md

 ## Step 3a: What's a descriptor

-Output descriptors, as [defined by Bitcoin Core](https://github.com/bitcoin/bitcoin/blob/master/doc/descriptors.md) (TKTK why not a BIP for these?), are a simple language for describing a collection output scripts.
+Output descriptors, as [defined by Bitcoin Core](https://github.com/bitcoin/bitcoin/blob/master/doc/descriptors.md) (TKTK why not a BIP for these?), are a simple language for describing a collection of output scripts.

+Here's how they're explained in the `rust-miniscript` documentation (BDK relies on rust-miniscript for parsing, serializing, and operating on descriptors):

+> While spending policies in Bitcoin are entirely defined by Script; there are multiple ways of embedding these Scripts in transaction outputs; for example, P2SH or Segwit v0.
+These different embeddings are expressed by Output Descriptors, [which are described here](https://github.com/bitcoin/bitcoin/blob/master/doc/descriptors.md).

+(TKTK will there be a new descriptor for p2tr? or will it still be wpkh?)

 Here's the world's simplest descriptor, just to give you an idea what we're trying to accomplish: